thomasgoldstein/zabuyaki/res/src/tiled/README.md

 * **wakeDelay** <- unit starts acting if the delay is over and a player is within 'delayedWakeRange'.
 * **flip** <- flip default unit's facing
 * **drop** <- which loot to drop.
 It can be one **apple**, **chicken** or **beef**
+> Hint: All wave enemies inherit attributes from "waves" **Group layer** and individual waves.
+The inherited attributes may be overridden.

 ## Define global units ##
 A unit without **wave** is called global.
 It is spawned on the stage loading.